These notes are to help those who would like to

 Tickets are not sold on websites etc except for the big games.

-Ticket office opens 2 hours before kick-off.
+Ticket office opens two hours before kick-off.
 There are cafés and

 inside the ground in the way of spectator amenities before the